mtorpey/wooden-ships/1-introduction.md

 2. Set of die-cut counters.
 3. Advanced Tables Card.
 4. Rules of play and scenario manual.
-5. A \"log\" pad.
+5. A "log" pad.
 6. One die.

 ### B. Mapboard

-The 22\" by 28\" mapboard is the playing surface upon which the ships are maneuvered.
+The 22" by 28" mapboard is the playing surface upon which the ships are maneuvered.
 The hexagonal grid printed on the mapboard is used to determine movement, firing ranges, and the positions of the ships.
 Each hex (hexagon) has an identification code, this being used to determine